Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 Krzysztof Kieślowski’s film Three Colors: Blue (1993) draws many images and themes from 1 Corinthians 13, including allusions to appearances (“seeing through a glass”) and musical sounds.
 The Song for the Unification of Europe at the center of the story sets an abridged version of the original Greek text.

-In a previous scene where Julie confronts the lover, Sandrine, who she only learns about after his dead, she learns that Sandrine has learnt from him that she is always capable of love, as in agape.
+In a previous scene – Julie confronts her husband’s lover, Sandrine, who she only learns about after his death – she sees that Sandrine has learnt from him that she, Julie, is always capable of love, as in agape.

 The Fallen shows a kaleidoscope of ways in which members of the families of British soldiers killed in Iraq and Afghanistan cope with their loss.
 It also shows a common thread in people not being able to forget and not being able to stop crying.
 Gary’s parents, too, admit on film they continued to mourn his loss, with in tears, for 35 years.